craftcms/simple-text/README.md

         composer require craftcms/store-hours

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Store Hours.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Simple Text.

-4. You can now create a Store Hours field type under Settings → Fields.
+4. You can now create a Simple Text field type under Settings → Fields.